docker-php/docker-php/doc/usage.md

 $docker->run($container);
 ```

-The `run()` method provides with a few options to handle the workflow of your container.
+The `run()` method provides a few options to handle the workflow of your container.

 ### Streaming a running container's output

-It can automatically attach the created container for you and read its output, using a callback that you provide.
-The callback will be passed two arguments: the type of stream, and a piece of content.
+You can automatically attach a created container and read its output by using a callback.
+The callback function receives two arguments: the type of stream, and a piece of content.
 The type can be either `0`, `1` or `2`, denoting respectively `stdin`, `stdout` and `stderr` (as per [Docker's Attach multiplexing protocol](http://docs.docker.io/en/latest/reference/api/docker_remote_api_v1.9/#attach-to-a-container)).

 ```php
 <?php